 When considering a whey product it is best to ask for a lab analysis of the whey showing actual percentages of components present from the distributor/manufacturer.
 You should not receive a range of percentages as that denotes it is not from an actual test.
 Test results on our products are from an independent lab that performs SDS PAGE Gel method testing.

-Proserum® contains exceptional amounts of the Glutathione precursor, covalent bonded Cysteine, which makes it the optimum whey protein.
+Proserum® contains the Glutathione precursor, covalent bonded Cysteine, which makes it the optimum whey protein.
 Additionally, it contains the full range and highest levels of the most important protein components: Lactoferrin, Immunoglobulins, Serum Albumin, Active Peptides and Growth Factors making it the optimum nutrition protein powder to support proper immune function.

-Vital Whey®, ImmunoPro® and RenewPro® whey proteins contain exceptional levels of naturally occurring Cysteine.
+Vital Whey®, ImmunoPro® and RenewPro® whey proteins contain naturally occurring Cysteine.
 It is the optimal component for the intracellular production of Glutathione (GSH).
 Cysteine is very scarce in our modern diet and therefore Glutathione production is limited and deficiency is prevalent.
 If Cysteine undergoes prolonged heating or processing, as seen with most conventional dairy and dairy by-products do, it is denatured and converted to Cystine.
 Cystine is the form that is found in high-end whey proteins isolates, as they are all heavily processed to raise their protein content.
 Vital Whey®, ImmunoPro® and RenewPro® are unique as they are minimally processed native whey products and retain naturally occurring Cysteine in its original form.